evans646/Full-stack-blog/plan.md

 REDUCERS

 ACTIONS - Are JSON objects consisting of two things, {type , payload}
-type is name of the string in action and payload is the data.
+type is the name of the string in action and payload is the data.

 eg. USER_DATA_LOADED - is the type and payload will hold teh info of the data that has been loaded,